This page is a collection of printer test pages and printer test images, including a printer color test image and a print test page black and white.

 If you’re looking to print a test page in black and white, then there are several excellent resources to help you.

-Keith Cooper at Northlight Images has several images, including the one on the right.
+Keith Cooper at Northlight Images has several monochrome printer test pages, including the one on the right.